What Cheese To Use For Pasta: A Comprehensive Guide

 Ricotta Salata

-Ricotta Salata is a variation of Ricotta that has been pressed, salted, and aged, giving it a firmer texture and saltier flavor.
+Ricotta Salata is best cheese for pasta, which is a variation of Ricotta that has been pressed, salted, and aged, giving it a firmer texture and saltier flavor.
 I often crumble Ricotta Salata over pasta salads for a salty, tangy kick.
 It’s also excellent in baked pasta dishes, where it maintains its structure and adds a delightful contrast to softer ingredients.

 Best Pasta Pairings